-A netname is required in order to access your MyConcordia portal, campus computers, wireless internet, email and other major applications and systems.
+A netname is required in order to access your Carrefour portal, campus computers, wireless internet, email and other major applications and systems.

 Concordia automatically assigns all new staff and faculty a netname and university email address once you start work.
-Just go to the Activation page on your portal and fill out the requested information to get started.
+Just go to the Activation page and fill out the requested information to get started.